neondatabase/website/content/docs/guides/prisma-migrations.md

 You can navigate to `http://localhost:3000/authors` in your browser to check that each author entry has a `country` field, currently set to `null`.

+## Conclusion

+In this guide, we set up a new Javascript project using `Express.js` and `Prisma` ORM and connected it to a `Neon` Postgres database.
+We created a schema for the database, generated and ran migrations, and implemented API endpoints to query the database.

 ## Source code

 You can find the source code for the application describe in this guide on GitHub.